 - Are working with other arts organizations to create responsive and online opportunities to support artists who are already experiencing the economic hit from canceled events, performances, talks and other paid gigs.
 We encourage everyone who was planning to attend a show, concert, fair, opening or event to find other ways to take those dollars and donate to those artists, Venmo them, commission and buy their work and continue to support local artists in every way you can.
 Please follow this link to crowd-sourced information that we did not create but we can all participate in, and is specifically designed to serve freelance artists, and those interested in supporting the independent artist community.

 Thank you all for your understanding during this unprecedented and still-developing situation.
 The well-being of our staff and our community is our top priority.
-Like everyone, we are continually monitoring trusted resources like those listed below and will provide updates as we have them.
+Like everyone, we are continually monitoring trusted resources like those listed above and will provide updates as we have them.

 The Team at Forecast